 Ray's bream is a highly migratory species and has a wide distribution, being found throughout the subtropical to sub-Antarctic waters across the whole South Pacific between New Zealand and Chile.
-The catch of Ray's bream, while fluctuating, appeared to be have been declining within New Zealand fisheries waters, from a high of 1001 t in 2000-01 to 143 t in 2011-12, followed by a larger catch of 823 t in 2012-13 (Table 3).
+The catch of Ray's bream, while fluctuating, appeared to be have been declining within New Zealand fisheries waters, from a high of 1001 t in 2000-01 to 143 t in 2011-12, followed by a larger catch of 627 t in 2012-13 (Tables 2 and 3).
 Licensed fish receiver returns indicate between 119 and 815 t were processed for the same period.

 Based on records since 2003-04, most (46%) Ray's bream is caught by mid-water trawl.
 Bottom trawling accounts for 27% of the total, surface longlining 18%, trolling 5% and bottom longlining 3%.
-Ray's bream is caught by mid-water trawlers in all FMAs around the South Island, with the largest amount in mid-water trawls being taken from Stewart-Snares shelf (FMA 5) and the Chatham Rise (FMA 3).
-The major catches by bottom trawling have occurred on the Chatham
+Ray's bream is caught by mid-water trawlers in all FMAs around the South Island, with the largest amount in mid-water trawls being taken from Stewart-Snares shelf (FMA 5) and the

-Rise (FMA 3).
+Chatham Rise (FMA 3).
+The major catches by bottom trawling have occurred on the Chatham Rise (FMA 3).
 Ray's bream is taken on surface tuna longlines on the east coast of the North Island, especially in the Bay of Plenty-East Cape (FMA 1).
 Most of the South Island longline catch comes from the west coast in FMAs 5 and 7.
 It is also taken by tuna trolling, especially on the west coast of the South Island (FMA 7).
-While observer coverage of the troll fleet is limited (0.5% of fishing days), observer records for the troll vessels have identified 100% of the Ray's bream in the troll catch as B. Brama.
+While observer coverage of the troll fleet is limited (0.5% of fishing days), observer records for the troll vessels have identified 100% of the Ray's bream in the troll catch as B. brama.
 Figure 1 shows historical landings and longline fishing effort for the two Ray's bream fisheries.

-Figure 1: [Top] Ray's Bream catch from 1988-89 to 2012-13 within New Zealand waters (RBM 1) and 2001-02 to 2012-13 on the high seas (RBM ET).
-Fishing effort (number of hooks set) for high seas New Zealand flagged surface longline vessels from 1990-91 to 2012-13.
-[Bottom] Fishing effort (number of hooks set) for all domestic vessels (including effort by foreign vessels chartered by New Zealand fishing companies) from 1979-80 to 2012-13.
+Figure 1: [Top] Ray's Bream catch from 1988-89 to 2013-14 within New Zealand waters (RBM 1) and 2001-02 to 2013-14 on the high seas (RBM ET).
+Fishing effort (number of hooks set) for high seas New Zealand flagged surface longline vessels from 1990-91 to 2013-14 [Continued on next page].

+Figure 1 [continued]: Fishing effort (number of hooks set) for all domestic vessels (including effort by foreign vessels chartered by New Zealand fishing companies) from 1979-80 to 2013-14.